ethereum/ERCs/ERCS/erc-xxxx.md

 or a paymaster contract make a `sigFailAccount` or `sigFailPaymaster` call.
 If all frames execute successfully, simply returns the data returned by the top level frame of the execution phase.
 If any of the validation or execution frames revers, returns an error object containing the revert message.
-If the transaction validation fails for any reason other than the failed signature check, returns an error object containing the details of the validation failure.
+Note that unlike `eth_call`, RIP-7560 transaction depends on its deployment and validation, so it can't be called in isolation from its deployment and validation If the transaction validation fails for any reason other than the failed signature check, returns an error object containing the details of the validation failure.